 When can I use the morning after pill?

 You might use the morning after pill if:

 - you had unprotected sex

 - you missed one or more of your usual contraceptive pills

-- you have been vomiting, had diarrhoea or have taken antibiotics, which can all stop your usual contraceptive pills from working
+- you take a contraceptive pill and have been vomiting or had diarrhoea (which can stop your normal contraceptive pill from working)

 You can get emergency contraception without a prescription from:

 - your doctor